johlym/johnathan-org/src/_posts/2015-12-07-how-i-made-jekyll-post-generation-just-a-touch-easier.md

 title: How I Made Jekyll Post Generation Just a Touch Easier
 slug: how-i-made-jekyll-post-generation-just-a-touch-easier
 featured: false
-og_title: How I Made Jekyll Post Generation Just a Touch Easier – Johnathan.org
-og_description: Now that I’m running my blog using Jekyll, one thing I’ve already found to be rather frustrating is the post generation process.
-I have a blank  .md template I
-meta_title: How I Made Jekyll Post Generation Just a Touch Easier – Johnathan.org
-meta_description: A hand-crafted technology product by Johnathan Lyman

 layout: post
 categories: posts
 date: 2015-12-07 09:44:26.000000000 -08:00
 ---

-Now that I’m running my blog using Jekyll, one thing I’ve already found to be rather frustrating is the post generation process.
+Now that I'm running my blog using Jekyll, one thing I've already found to be rather frustrating is the post generation process.
 I have a blank `.md` template I open, save in a new location, then edit, but that seems cumbersome, to me.
 What I decided to do instead is write a quick Ruby script that generated a post `.md` file for me based on the information I provide.

 ## Thought Process

 I wanted to keep it simple, and just do only what I really needed.
-I don’t need any fancy logic or checking.
+I don't need any fancy logic or checking.
 I know `_posts` will be there because I put `post_generator.rb` inside my Jekyll directory.

 ## Working Example

-Here’s my code as it stands inside right now:
+Here's my code as it stands inside right now:

 ```
 .gist table { margin-bottom: 0; }
 ```

-It’s functional.
-It’s not clean and could be refactored a but, but it works.
+It's functional.
+It's not clean and could be refactored a but, but it works.

 ## Improvements

 A few things that came to mind after I finished: – Use the system date if none is provided – Re-format the title with title-casing.
-Without `ActiveSupport` in Rails, I’ll have to either require it as a gem or write something by hand.
-I’m thinking the former. – Allow the user to write the post right there in the command line and not have to open a text editor. – Allow the user to choose which text editor to use at the prompt (perhaps with detection?)
+Without `ActiveSupport` in Rails, I'll have to either require it as a gem or write something by hand.
+I'm thinking the former. – Allow the user to write the post right there in the command line and not have to open a text editor. – Allow the user to choose which text editor to use at the prompt (perhaps with detection?)

-It’s a good first draft and it serves the purpose I had in mind.
-Here’s the GitHub repo.
+It's a good first draft and it serves the purpose I had in mind.
+Here's the GitHub repo.